Academic Catalogs

 Out-of-class Assignments

 Weekly reading and homework assignments.
-Prepare short-term, intermediate, and long-term SMART Goals.
-Multi-week project that interates on a business idea using the Opportunity Discovery Canvas.
+Prepare short-term, intermediate, and long-term goals.

 Demonstration of Critical Thinking

-Use of Opportunity Discover Canvas model to evaluate business ideas and solve business problems.
+Use of the Opportunity Discover Canvas model (toolset by the Entrepreneurial Learning Initiative, Inc.) to evaluate business ideas and solve business problems.

 Required Writing, Problem Solving, Skills Demonstration

-Students will dentify Problems worth solving or unmet needs in the marketplace.
-Students will test there assumptions by interviewing potential customers and researching problems and corresponding solutions.
+Identify problems worth solving or unmet needs in the marketplace.
+Students will test their assumptions by interviewing potential customers and researching problems and corresponding solutions.
 Results will be presented to class for evaluation of problem/solution viability in the marketplace.

 Eligible Disciplines